robertobatts/aws-certification-notes/notes/05-ec2-saa-level.md

 - No need for 1 or 3 year commitment
 - Capacity access is immediate, you get billed as soon as it starts
 - You can specify:
-	- AV in which to reserve the capacity (only one)
+	- AZ in which to reserve the capacity (only one)
 	- Number of instances for which to reserve capacity
 	- The instance attributes, including the instance type, tenancy and OS
 - Combine with Reserved instances and Saving Plans to cut costs